-Migliaccio & Rathod LLP is committed to helping communities impacted by pollution.
+Migliaccio & Rathod LLP’s environmental lawyers in DC practice nationwide and are committed to helping communities impacted by pollution.
 This includes air, groundwater, and soil contamination.
 The effects of environmental contamination span many spheres.
 Pollutants can decrease property value and lower a person’s standard of living.
 Health complications can also arise due to contaminated resources.
-By bringing class actions against parties that are responsible for degrading communities, we aim to empower people to maintain their safe environment.
+By bringing class actions in environmental law against parties that are responsible for polluting communities, we aim to empower people to maintain their safe environment.

 Livestock Air Pollution:

-Migliaccio & Rathod LLP is investigating the loss of enjoyment of property, and possible health hazards, experienced by residents who live by livestock feedlots.
-For example, Minnesota residents in Goodhue County allege that the neighboring feedlot is violating air quality standards with excessive odorous fumes.
+Migliaccio & Rathod LLP’s environmental lawyers in DC are investigating the loss of enjoyment of property, and possible health hazards, experienced by residents who live by livestock feedlots.
+For example, Minnesota residents in Goodhue County allege that the neighboring feedlot is violating environmental law on air quality standards with excessive odorous fumes.
 The Minnesota Pollution Control Agency (MPCA), a regulatory body that manages feedlots and monitors air quality, has not tested for fumes like hydrogen sulfide since 2009, though its short-term monitoring found hydrogen sulfide levels that could exceed the health risk limit.

 Ethylene Oxide Emissions

-Migliaccio & Rathod LLP is currently investigating chemical plants across the United States that emit ethylene oxide into the air, despite the known public health risks of doing so.
+Migliaccio & Rathod LLP’s environmental lawyers in DC are currently investigating chemical plants across the United States that emit ethylene oxide into the air, despite the environmental law on known public health risks of doing so.
 Ethylene oxide is commonly used as a sterilizing agent for medical equipment, and as an intermediate in chemical manufacturing.
 Although long considered hazardous, the Environmental Protection Agency (EPA) concluded in late 2016 that ethylene oxide was in fact 30 times more carcinogenic than previously thought.
 For decades, then, countless Americans living and working near chemical plants that handle ethylene oxide have, without their knowledge or consent, been exposed to a potent cancer-causing agent.
 Meanwhile, EPA regulatory standards remain based upon research conducted in the 1980s, leaving vulnerable communities exposed to this toxic gas.

 Clairton Coke Plant